kvinay7/interview-preparation/DBMS.md

   - More prone to data redundancy, inconsistency, integrity and security issues

 ## DBMS (Database Management System)
 Software used to manage databases by providing an interface for data insertion, deletion, updating, and retrieval.
-Database management systems were developed to handle the following difficulties of typical File-processing systems supported by conventional operating systems:
+Database management systems were developed to handle the difficulties of typical File-processing systems supported by conventional operating systems.
+ - Features:
-  - Data redundancy and inconsistency
+   - Data abstraction
-  - Difficulty in accessing data
+   - Querying with SQL
+   - Transaction management (ACID)
+   - Concurrency control
-  - Data isolation – multiple files and formats
+   - Backup and recovery
-  - Integrity problems
-  - Atomicity of updates
-  - Concurrent access by multiple users
-  - Security problems